-Generally speaking, agencies were developing three broad categories of online processes.
+Agencies generally have developed three categories of online processes.
 First, and most extensively, they created means for electronic filing of motions, evidence, and other documents necessary for adjudication.
 Every agency that I studied employed some form of electronic filing system.
 Second, most agencies had created customer portals.
 At the simplest levels, these were a way to file electronically, such as a web interface for submitting documents.
 But many agencies had developed additional functionality, such as case management, being able to see where in the process the case was, and in some cases estimated times until the next stage.
 Also, in many cases, the customer portals allowed users to change addresses, or for representatives to add or remove staff associated with the case, and to pay filing fees or provide direct-deposit information.
 Third, most agencies provided online forms and templates.
-Often these were downloadable, fillable PDFs, ranging from very simple templates for common filings, such as notices of appearance or requests for subpoena, to more elaborate forms used most commonly in benefits or immigration applications.
-But some agencies had begun converting their forms into online questionnaires, prepopulating answers when the agency already had the data, and using decision trees, so that early answers reduced the options of subsequent questions (ie, if you early on answer that you're married, you may be asked questions about your spouse, but if you answer that you're not, those questions are never presented to you).
-Others transformed what may have been a relatively complex form used to make a fairly simple request, such as for administrative review of an earlier decision, into something as simple as a button.
+These were often downloadable, fillable PDFs, ranging from very simple templates for common filings, such as notices of appearance or requests for subpoena, to more elaborate forms used most in benefits or immigration applications.
+But some agencies had begun converting their forms into online questionnaires, prepopulating answers when the agency already had the data, and using decision trees, so that early answers reduced the options of subsequent questions (i.e., if a user early on answers that she was married, she may be asked questions about her spouse, but if she answers that she is not, those questions are never presented to her).
+Others transformed what may have been a relatively complex form used to make a simple request, such as for administrative review of an earlier decision, into something as simple as a button.

-Broadly, also, agencies grouped themselves into three categories as to how they developed and used these processes.
-Systems without underlying, structured electronic case management systems tended to simply adapt their prior paper mailing processes to an email filing and service system.
+Also, agencies grouped themselves into three categories as to how they developed and used these processes.
+Systems without eCMSes tended to simply adapt their prior paper mailing processes to an email filing and service system.
 Formal adjudicative systems with back-end eCMSes tended to operate customer portals that offered little functionality beyond electronic filing.
 In most (but not all) cases, users would register for the portal, then attach themselves to the case in which they were involved (either as parties, representatives, representatives' staff, or in some cases intervenors or other parties).
 The process for attaching themselves to a case often involved the filing of a notice of appearance or a response or some other formal document that might need agency receipt prior to acquiring permission to attach to the case.
 Users could then use the web portal to electronically submit documents to the file.
 Mass adjudication systems, such as those making determinations on benefits applications, offered the most robust of customer portals.
-Often they developed two, one for beneficiaries to apply, request review, submit forms and other evidence, and then monitor benefits by updating addresses and direct deposit information.
+Often, they developed two, one for beneficiaries to apply, request review, submit forms and other evidence, and then monitor benefits by updating addresses and direct deposit information.
 Customer portals for representatives offered electronic filing and usually case management functionality.

 I organize my findings into four main subparts.
 I first detail the use of electronic filing systems, followed by online portals for engaging with the adjudicative system.
 Then, I discuss systems agencies have developed to automate common adjudicative processes, such as online forms or templates.
-Finally, I discuss some new tools being piloted by only a few agencies, or by state courts and other venues that may be worth applying more broadly in the administrative context.
+Finally, I discuss some new tools being piloted by only a few agencies, or by state courts and other venues that may be worth applying in the administrative context.